KedamawiMulualem/projects-/README.md

 Problem
 Design, implement and test a C++ program that calculates the area of 2D shapes (circle, square, equilateral triangle and regular hexagon).
 Your program must calculate the distance between any two 2D shapes.
-HINT: Use their centers as XY locations.
+Using their centers as XY locations.

 Objectives